moldovanjason/todo-project/README.md

-Run command in terminal 'npm run start' to start app.
+Run command in terminal 'npm run start' to start application

 this todo-project is simply just that, a todo list to add items with your daily tasks. there is no backend involved so the tasks are not store anywhere after the page is refreshed.